Frequently Asked Questions

 dotted line 365

-The Prix CIRCOM has been in existence for more than 31 years.
-It is the showcase for the best television programmes produced and broadcast by the public service regional stations in Europe.
-Winning an award does not just mean money and trophy – it means professional kudos for the winning station and a valuable line in a personal curriculum vitae.
+The Prix CIRCOM has been in existence for more than 30 years.
+It is the showcase for the best television programmes and video content produced, broadcast and streamed by the public service regional stations in Europe.
+Winning an award does not just mean a trophy – it means professional kudos for the winning or commended stations and a valuable line in a personal curriculum vitae.
 More about the Prix...

 dotted line 365

-There is a President of the Prix who acts as chair of the specialist judges.
-This role has the duty to identify and agree sponsorship, define categories and criteria for those categories, select qualified judges, find a judging venue and judging host, organise the judging process, confirm the verdict of the judges, arrange the attendance of the winners and commended at the gala award presentation, organise and produce the awards ceremony (often as a live broadcast), create workshops for Meet The Winners at the conference and promote the Prix to the European television community and beyond.
+The President of the Prix acts as chair of specialist, professional judges.
+This role has the duty to identify and agree sponsorship, define categories and criteria for those categories, select qualified judges, find a judging venue and judging host, organise the judging process, confirm the verdict of the judges, arrange the attendance of the winners and commended at the gala award presentation, organise and produce the awards ceremony (often as a live broadcast), create workshops for Meet The Winners at the Conference and promote the Prix to the European television community and beyond.
 The President reports to CIRCOM’s Executive Committee and its European Board.
-Rule 26
+Rule 30

 dotted line 365

-The sponsors are mainly broadcast members of CIRCOM but sponsorship is also available to associations and organisations which regard regional television broadcasting and production as important.
+The sponsors are mainly media members of CIRCOM but sponsorship is also available to associations and organisations which regard regional media, television broadcasting and video creation and production as important.
 Organisations – including commercial companies – who might consider supporting the Prix should contact Fernando Ojea, the General Secretary, This email address is being protected from spambots.
 You need JavaScript enabled to view it. or This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 What are the rules of the Prix CIRCOM?